Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jun 19, 2024: :tada: ControlNet is released, supporting canny, pose and depth control.
+See [training/inference codes](#controlnet) for details.
 * Jun 13, 2024: :zap: HYDiT-v1.1 version is released, which mitigates the issue of image oversaturation and alleviates the watermark issue.
 Please check [HunyuanDiT-v1.1 ](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.1) and
 [Distillation-v1.1](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.1) for more details.
 * Jun 13, 2024: :truck: The training code is released, offering [full-parameter training](#full-parameter-training) and [LoRA training](#lora).